cissavalim/SentinelIris/README.md

       - Username: `_SYSTEM`
       - Password: `SYS`
     - You'll be requested to change your password.
-    - Then update this password in Repository.java file.
+    - Then update this password in DatabaseConnection.java file.

 ---